Our Board of Directors

 “It is a pleasure to join the ICARS Board.
 I look forward to the very important work being undertaken on developing and implementing AMR action plans in LMICs.
 AMR is a silent pandemic that needs global attention and ICARS’ vision and mandate aims to do that.”

 Director of AMR Global Coordination at WHO

-Haileyesus Getahun is Director of AMR Global Coordination at the World Health Organization (WHO) and the Tripartite (FAO/OIE/WHO) and UNEP Joint Secretariat on Antimicrobial Resistance.
-He coordinates the global One Health multisectoral response to AMR across the human, animal, plant, food, feed and environment sectors.
-Haileyesus was appointed by the Tripartite Organisations as an observer to ICARS Board of Directors, to oversee Board proceedings and to reflect on discussions and processes as they evolve.
+Haileyesus Getahun is Director of AMR Global Coordination at the World Health Organization (WHO) and the Quadripartite (FAO/OIE/WHO/ UNEP) Joint Secretariat on Antimicrobial Resistance.
+He coordinates the global One Health multisector response to AMR across the human, animal, plant, food, feed and environment sectors.
+Haileyesus was appointed by the Quadripartite Organisations as an observer to ICARS Board of Directors, to oversee Board proceedings and to reflect on discussions and processes as they evolve.

 Global Director, Agriculture and Food Global Practice, The World Bank